ash-project/ash/documentation/topics/actions.md

 - The transaction is closed, if one was opened
 - After transaction hooks are invoked with the result of the transaction (even if it was an error)

-## Basic Actions
+## Generic Actions

-A basic action consists of three main components:
+A generic action consists of three main components:

 1. the return type
 2. the arguments